 The narrowing of the valve is called stenosis.
-When the valve becomes very stenotic, the amount of blood pumped through the valve may be reduced.
-As the rest of the body may not receive adequate blood supply, people with valve stenosis may feel dizzy, short of breath, chest pain or tired.
+When the valve becomes very stenotic, the amount of blood pumped through the valve is reduced.
+As the rest of the body may not receive adequate blood supply, people with valve stenosis may feel dizzy, short of breath, chest pain or tired (C.H.F. - congestive heart failure)

 The other type of valve disease is called insufficiency.
 This occurs when the valve does not close completely, causing backflow of the blood.
-This may cause you to cough or feel short of breath.
-Blood can also back up into other areas of your body causing swelling.
+This may also cause shortness of breath, fatigue and swelling of the legs (C.H.F.)

-Some people develop heart rhythm issues with heart valve disease.
+Some people develop heart rhythm issues because of heart valve disease.